 Answer: You’ve really asked me three distinct questions here.
 The most important influences on me vocally are Rick Nelson, the Everly Brothers, and Paul McCartney.

 Instrumentally, during my very early years, it would have to be listening to my Uncle Bob Fulton playing “Moonlight Sonata” on piano that really bonded me with music.
 Then, there are Duane Eddy, Lonnie Mack, Les Paul, Chet Atkins, Muddy Water, Elmor James, and Eric Clapton.
-A photo from the 1950s "Ozzie and Harriet Show" with Ricky Nelson appears on this page, to the right of this Q & A.

 From a composition standpoint, my influences most certainly include Beethoven and Brahms, Richard Rodgers’ and Oscar Hammerstein’s “The King and I,” and Leonard Bernstein’s “West Side Story,” with lyrics by Stephen Sondheim.
 I love the music just before the rumble scene, where multiple songs-- “Tonight” and “We’re Gonna Rock It Tonight”--come together.